henrywu2019/BentoML/docs/source/deployment/google_cloud_ai_platform.rst

 3. Click on `IMPORT`
 4. In the Create Model service page, insert a name for the model and select a region.
 Click on Continue.
 5. Select `Import an existing container`.
 Select the image you previously pushed to GCR.
 6. You will need to setup routes and ports.
-The following configuration will allow you to do that for BentoML:
+The following configuration will allow you to do that for Kappa:

 .. image:: ../_static/img/gcloud-aiplatform-unified-routes.png
     :alt: GCP project creation